walterwanderley/sqlc-grpc/README.md

 ## sqlc-grpc

-Create a gRPC Server from the generated code on the awesome project [sqlc](https://sqlc.dev/).
+Create a gRPC Server from the generated code by the awesome project [sqlc](https://sqlc.dev/).

 ### Dependencies